lechimp-p/dicto.php/BACKLOG.md

   not be able to analyse that rule correctly, as method_references are not related to a class.
 * It seems as everything that "invokes" should also "depend on".
+* The ResultDB currently won't know if a run completed.

 # Execution plan for introducing git (and further improvements)
 * The engine then somehow needs to figure out what to do based on the last run and